svenriebedell/DellConfigHub/README.md

 ![AACDF203-3CAF-4E48-B0BA-062B732D7B24](https://github.com/svenriebedell/DellConfigurationHub/assets/99394991/ddbd3d80-0974-479c-8279-22a46369d015)

-Now the protocol will be reported to the execution Terminal in future releases the results will be saved in Microsoft Event for better maintaining.
+Now the protocol will be showed in PowerShell execution Terminal only, in future releases the results will be saved in Microsoft Event for better maintaining.

 **Planed features:**
 - BIOS Settings without CCTK File